Welcoming Splashtop’s New Chief Marketing Officer and VP of Sales, Americas

 Continuing our evolution as a company, Splashtop has hired our first-ever Chief Marketing Officer (CMO), Michelle Burrows, and our first-ever Vice President of Sales for the Americas, Grant Murphy.

 Our decision to add these two new positions to our executive team recognizes both what Splashtop has achieved already and what we need to do to get even better.
-In the past year or so we’ve received $65 million in new funding that pushed our valuation beyond the $1 billion unicorn level; we’ve sustained high growth while remaining profitable since 2015; we’ve expanded our global reach; and we’ve achieved a stunning 93 Net Promoter Score (NPS), a standard for assessing customer satisfactions.
+In the past year or so we’ve received $65 million in new funding that pushed our valuation beyond the $1 billion unicorn level; we’ve sustained high growth while remaining profitable since 2015; we’ve expanded our global reach; and we've achieved a stunning 97 overall user rating from Capterra.

 These two positions are crucial for achieving our goals of continued growth and improvement as a company, so it was important that we select the best people to fill these roles.
 I’m confident we made the right choices.